Fiddlekins/akun-spam-ward/README.md

 ## How to use

+Download the zip from [here](https://github.com/Fiddlekins/akun-spam-ward/releases/latest) and extract it anywhere.

 ### First you need to configure two files:

 `credentials.json` needs to have the username and password of the account you wish to run this tool with.